Mynster9361/mynster9361.github.io/_powershell_modules/actionablemessages/commands/Add-AMElement.md

 ```

 ### -ContainerId
-Optional.
-The ID of a container to add the element to.
+(Optional) The ID of a container to add the element to.
 If specified, the element
-will be added to the container's items collection rather than directly to the card body.
+will be added to the container's `items` collection rather than directly to the card body.

 ```yaml
 Type: String